Department of Justice is now the Department of Communities and Justice. Find out more >

 A Property Recovery Order Orders sets out how goods should be returned.
 An order may be made about goods like clothes, personal papers and children's toys.

 In most cases a police officer or officers will come with either you or the protected person to get the property.

-You will also need to tell the court about any relevant family law property orders that have been applied for or made.
+You must tell the Court about any relevant family law property orders that have been applied for or made.

-Sample: For a sample order, see Sample Property Recovery Order (22.362kb) or text only version.
+Sample: Property Recovery Order (22 kb) or text only version

 If you need to recover your property urgently and can't wait until the matter is heard in court, you should contact the police, as they may be able to help you get your belongings.

 The police can't help you take property if you and the protected person disagree about who owns it, as disputes about property ownership need to be resolved in court.

 NSW Police - Ancilliary Property Recovery Orders - APROs